Homemade Gravy Without Drippings

 You already have a million things going on – prep this, cook that, carve this, serve that.

-When everything in the oven has about 15 minutes left, I start the gravy.
-That way, when everything is ready, the gravy is ready too.
+When everything in the oven has about 15 minutes left, I start the Thanksgiving gravy.
+That way when everything is ready, the gravy is ready too.

-It will thicken greatly when it is cold, so right before serving, put it in a small saucepan and heat until smooth and pourable again.
+It will thicken greatly when it is cold, so right before serving, reheat your gravy by putting it in a small saucepan and heat until smooth and pourable again.
 You may need to stir in a little more broth to thin it out.